MicrosoftDocs/Hololens/hololens/hololens-known-issues.md

 ## Known issues for HoloLens 2 devices

+### Device using Auto-login asks for log-in

+A HoloLens 2 device can be configured to automatically login in via **Settings** -> **Accounts** -> **Sign-in Options** -> and under **Required** setting the value to **Never**.
+Some users may be required to log-in to the device again when updating a device to a feature update that increases the major version number.
+Example: Windows Holographic, version 2004 (Build 19041.xxxx) updating to Windows Holographic, version 21H1 (Build 20346.xxxx).

+This does not affect:

+- Devices taking a monthly servicing update
+- Feature updates that do not increase the major build number, such as 2004 to 20H2

+Work around methods:

+- Sign-in methods such as PIN, Iris, Web Authentication, or FIDO2 keys.
+- If device PIN cannot be remembered, and other authentication methods are not available, then a user can use [manual reflashing mode](hololens-recovery.md#manual-procedure).

 ### Microsoft Edge fails to launch

+> [!NOTE]
+> This issue was originally created with the shipping version of Microsoft Edge in-mind.
+This issue may be resolved in the [new Microsoft Edge](hololens-new-edge.md).
+If it is not, please file feedback.

 A few customers have reported an issue where Microsoft Edge fails to launch.
 For these customers, the issue persists through reboot and is not resolved with Windows or application updates.
 If you're experiencing this issue and you've confirmed [Windows is up-to-date](hololens-updates.md#manually-check-for-updates), please file a bug from the [Feedback Hub app](hololens-feedback.md) with the following category and sub-category: Install and Update > Downloading, installing, and configuring Windows Update.